Anupa-Jacob/CIFAR-10-Image-Classification_Project/README.md

 - ResNet architecture: Kaiming He, Xiangyu Zhang, Shaoqing Ren, and Jian Sun
 - TensorFlow and Keras teams for excellent deep learning frameworks

-## 📧 Contact

-For questions or feedback:
-- Open an issue on GitHub